 Designated Safeguarding StaFF

-In school we have a team of people who take the lead with regard to safeguarding procedures.
+In school we have a large and dedicated team of people who take the lead with regard to safeguarding procedures.
 Ultimately all adults in school (staff and visitors) must watch for signs that there may be something happening in a child's life that is causing them stress, pain, anxiety or harm.
 However, it is the responsibility of the Designated Safeguarding Team to investigate any disclosures that are made whilst the children are in school and take the lead with any further actions that may be required.

 The Designated Safeguarding Lead (DSL) personnel for Morley Victoria Primary School are: